 JR Tower Observation Deck

 The view from JR Tower's 160-metre high observatory ‘Tower 38’ is far reaching and impressive.
 From the deck 160 metres above the ground, nothing gets in the way of the 360-degree panoramic vistas.
-This observation deck is on the top floor (38F) of JR Tower, a commercial complex that houses shops, restaurants, department stores and a hotel.
+This observation deck is on the top floor – 38 stories high – of JR Tower, a commercial complex that houses shops, restaurants, department stores and a hotel.
 On the deck, a café sells coffee by day and drinks by night, and there’s a souvenir shop.
+The building is easy to find, just a 5-minute walk from Sapporo subway station.

-It’s hard to believe but chocolate is a very popular souvenir of Sapporo.
-Shiroi Koibito Park with its chocolate factory is a veritable wonderland for the sweet toothed, where Shiroi Koibito cookies (a symbol of Hokkaido) are manufactured.
-The park also features Tudor House, which is reminiscent of Medieval England; and a field used by the local pro soccer team, Consadole Sapporo.
+It might sound surprising, but chocolate is a very popular souvenir of Sapporo.
+Visiting Shiroi Koibito Park, and Ishiya Chocolate Factory within, make for a fun afternoon of exploring, sampling and snacking.
+This is where Shiroi Koibito cookies (a symbol of Hokkaido) are manufactured.
+The park also features Tudor House, which is reminiscent of medieval England, along with a field used by the pro soccer team, Consadole Sapporo.

 Maruyama Zoo and Maruyama Park